jlonsdale/bank-tech-test/README.md

   🔴BankPrinter object ➡️ Handles printing the bank details in a pleasing format

   methods:
-  -.view_log(array) where array is an array of BankHistory objects
+  - .view_log(array) where array is an array of BankHistory objects

 ## Edge Cases